Reference Date: 14-December-2015

 Wheat imports expected to decrease in 2015/16 owing to ample domestic production

 Morocco relies heavily on wheat imports from the international market to cover its consumption needs.
 Morocco’s cereal imports in 2015/16 (July/June) are forecast at 4.9 million tonnes, 30 percent down on 2014/15, of which wheat imports account for about 2 million tonnes.
 EU and Black Sea countries supply most of the common (soft) wheat, while Canada is the traditional supplier of durum wheat.

 In October 2015, the Government announced that the common wheat import tariff would be decreased to 50 percent for the price band up to MAD 1 000 per tonne (from the previous level of 75 percent, valid from May 2015) and 2.5 percent for the price band above MAD 1 000 per tonne, beginning from 1 November 2015.
 Durum wheat imports are subject to 2.5 percent duty.

 Due to excess milling capacity in Morocco, limited quantities of wheat flour are exported to neighbouring countries.

 Food inflation remains moderate

-In April 2015 (the last data available), food inflation increased by 2.5 percent on yearly basis.
+In October 2015 (the last data available), food inflation increased by 3.4 percent on yearly basis, a slight increase from 2.5 percent in May 2015.
 In spite of the country’s high import dependency rate, the impact of the changes in international prices on domestic prices is mitigated by Government subsidies of more than 1 million tonnes of “national flour”, a common wheat of standard quality used to make flour for the low‑income consumers.
 The Government covers the difference between the actual price and guaranteed mill price.
 Durum wheat is not regulated.